A Heartbeat Away: Production

 Filming started in March 2010.
 The film was financed by Screen Australia, Screen Queensland, Cutting Edge Pty Ltd and Quickfire Films (UK).

 Reception

 The film was a box office disappointment, widely considered a commercial and critical flop.
 During its opening weekend it took $44,204 across 77 screens, giving it a screen average of just $574.

 On Special Broadcasting Service (SBS), Craig Mathieson wrote in the conclusion of his review that the film "fails on nearly every count, appearing destined for a long half life in the Bad Movies We Love stakes."
-For The Age, Jim Schembri highlighted in his review that "he last thing the local film industry needs is a bad film like this."
+For The Age, Jim Schembri highlighted in his review that "the last thing the local film industry needs is a bad film like this."